opendatahub-io/ai-edge/README.md

 make MODEL_PATH="PATH_TO_A_FILE" NAME=my-model SIZE=1G PVC=my-new-PVC create
 ```

-In `pipelines/tekton/build-container-image-pipeline` you can set the
+In `pipelines/tekton/obsolete/build-container-image-pipeline` you can set the
 `fetch-model` to `pvc` for the pipeline to copy the file from the
-`model-workspace` which can be set to the PVC created in the last step
+`model-workspace` which can be set to the PVC created in the last step.

 ## Contributing